CTP synthase 1: De novo pyrimidine synthesis pathway

 The conversion of UTP to CTP is the final and rate limiting step in the de novo pyrimidine synthesis pathway.
 This step is unusual as it is catalysed by two homologous enzymes, CTPS1 and CTPS2, which share 74% homology at the protein level in humans.
 Human genetics suggest different cellular dependencies on CTPS1 and CTPS2 activity (see below).

 Pyrimidines can also be generated by a salvage pathway that recycles DNA.
 Whilst the salvage pathway is sufficient for pyrimidine production in non-dividing cells, de novo pyrimidine synthesis is required for dividing cells.

 Clinical significance

 Inherited mutations

 Inherited CTPS1 deficiency is associated with a severe immunodeficiency syndrome characterised by life-threatening varicella zoster virus (VZV) and Epstein–Barr virus (EBV) infection in the first decade of life.
-Several cases of Epstein–Barr virus–associated lymphoproliferative disease have also been observed, including in the central nervous system.
+Several cases of EBV-associated lymphoproliferative disease have also been observed, including in the central nervous system.
 Importantly, no phenotype has been observed outside of the blood system, suggesting that CTPS2 is able to compensate for the CTPS1 loss in other tissues.

 All individuals described to date are homozygous for the same splicing mutation in CTPS1, which results in skipping of exon 18 resulting in a severely hypomorphic enzyme.
 All reported families have ancestry in the North West of England, indicating a founder effect for the causative mutation.

 The blood systems of individuals with inherited CTPS1 deficiency are characterised by the following: